 - Calculate the size of a virus relative to a human cell.

-envelope, genome, host, phage, relative size, scale, structure, transmission, vaccine
+envelope, genome, host, phage, relative size, scale, transmission, vaccine, virus replication cycle, zoonotic disease

 The resource is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license.
 No rights are granted to use HHMI’s or BioInteractive’s names or logos independent from this Resource or in any derivative works.